Depreciable assets are tangible and intangible assets with a useful life of at least one year and an individual acquisition value of at least EUR 300.

 Amortisation of intangible assets (e.g. concessions, patents, copyrights, franchises, other rights) is performed using the proportional method based on the life of these investments.

 Goodwill is determined according to IFRS and is subject to impairment.
 There are no other special provisions on goodwill.

 There are no special provisions regarding treatment of start-up expenses.
 Consequently, they will be deductible if they are incurred for business purposes and properly documented under the general expense deductibility rule.

 Interest expenses are generally deductible if they are business related and properly documented.
 Also, interest and related cost of loans paid out to a creditor with the status of a related party are recognised as expenses only in the amount that does not exceed market interest rates between unrelated parties.
-The exceeding amount is not recognised as an expense, but it is included in the taxable profit and subject to 9% CPT.
+The exceeding amount is not recognised as an expense, but it is included in the taxable profit and subject to the normal CIT rate.